ctokoli/Awesome_books/README.md

 # 📖 Awesome Books Project <a name="about-project"></a>

-**Awesome Books Project**  The goal of this project is to learn how to basic website that allows users to add/remove books from a list.
+**Awesome Books Project**  The goal of this project is to learn how to build basic website that allows users to add/remove books from a list.
 This is implemented by using JavaScript objects and arrays.
 I also you Local Storage in the to store the array objects in the browser.